Superradiation of Dirac particles in KN black hole: Introduction

-Traditionally, the phenomenon of superradiation is analogized by gravitation, and superradiation is expected to realize the rotating space-time of toy models.
-A widely considered configuration is based on vortices, such as drain bathtubs; recently, the scattering of such vortices by surface gravity waves in water has been used to obtain the first experimental evidence of superradiation scattering.
-In a recent article\cite{41}, it proposes to use the information flow from the simulation model to the gravity situation, which is to understand the superradiation phenomenon from the Bose-Einstein condensation.
-We have already said that the opposite arrow of this analogy can also be interesting.
-Here, we will use this point of view to reconsider the stability of quantized vortices in BECs, and study the special instabilities that occur in non-uniform flow BECs similar to hydrodynamic parallel shear flows.
+This discussion predominantly hinges on the premise that when the boundary conditions for the Dirac equation are predefined, the effective action form of Hawking radiation aligns with that of superradiance.

-In this article,we can see that when the derivatives of V (imaginary part) equal to 0, and the second derivatives of V (imaginary part) is negative the superradiation condition is established.
-The establish of superradiation condition proves that there is a potential barrier near the horizon.
-The phenomenon of superradiation is a stable superradiation phenomenon when superradiation conditions are established, and when there is a potential barrier near the field of action.We conclude here that the Kerr-Newman ds black hole can produce superradiation phenomena.
+In this article, we elucidate that when the superradiance condition is satisfied, and the derivative of \(V\) (imaginary part) is zero, and its second derivative is negative, it indicates the proximity of a potential barrier near the horizon.
+The superradiance phenomenon consistently emerges when both the boundary and superradiance conditions are met and a potential barrier exists close to the acting field.